CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.5 Logging.md

 #### OPS.1.1.5.A5 Compliance with legal framework [Information Security Officer (ISB)]

-When logging, the legal provisions of the current federal / state data protection laws MUST be complied with (see CON.2 * Privacy *).
+When logging, the legal provisions of the current federal / state data protection laws MUST be adhered to (see CON.2 * Privacy *).
 In addition, any personal rights or co-determination rights of employee representatives MUST be respected.
 It must also be ensured that all other relevant statutory provisions are observed.
 Logging data MUST be deleted after a specified process.
 It MUST be technically prevented that logging data be deleted or changed uncontrolled.

 ### 3.2 Standard requirements